inferris-com/.github/profile/README.md

 6. **Shared Playlists**: The community likely shares playlists or music recommendations, further enhancing the sense of togetherness through shared interests.

 ## Is the Minecraft network custom?
 Our Minecraft server network is a masterpiece of meticulous customization.
 We've transcended generic setups by handcrafting our plugins and fine-tuning every detail.
-This leads to a gaming experience that truly shines, featuring unparalleled features that are meticulously designed to foster a sense of unity and connection at its very core.
+This leads to a gaming experience that truly shines, featuring unparalleled features that are designed to foster a sense of unity and connection at its very core.

 My commitment to creating an exceptional environment for our community goes beyond the game itself.
 We're dedicated to providing a space where members can come together, engage in genuine conversations, and build lasting friendships.
-It's more than just gaming; it's a community centered around shared experiences and meaningful connections!
+It's more than just gaming; it's a community in development centered around shared experiences and meaningful connections!

 ## Project Progress and Development Overview
 At Inferris, we've made significant progress in crafting an extraordinary gaming network.
 Our focus has primarily been on the development of our Minecraft network infrastructure, and we're excited to share our journey with you.